breakAwall/ml_lessons/starbucks_capstone/README.md

 <ins>selected_model_eval.ipynb</ins>: This file contains code for running cross validation on teh selected model as well as analyzing its output in terms of what it got right and wrong.

-<ins>data/</ins>: This director contains all the data files as csv (provided and intermediate ones created by me
+<ins>data/</ins>: This director contains all the data files (provided are in json and intermediate ones created by me are csv)

 ### Setup and Data Retreival
 No special Setup is needed and all the raw data is in the data directory as

-profile.csv
+profile.json
-portfolio.csv
+portfolio.json
-transcript.csv
+transcript.json